-To: The Ministry of Health Services
+To: The Ministry of Healt th Services

-Attention: Hlth.MOCAPCallBack@gov.bc.ca
+Attention: Hlth.MOCAPCallBac ck@gov.bc.ca

-From: Dr. [name of physician initiating a Call Back Dispute]
+From: Dr [name of physician initiating a Call Back Dispute]

-I have requested the Doctors of BC to initiate a Call Back Dispute on my behalf.
-The Doctors of BC has agreed to do so.
-A copy of the associated notice to the Health Authority and the Joint Agreement Administration Group (the "JAAG") is attached.
+BC has agreed d to do so.
+A copy of th to initiate a Call Back Dispute on my be associated notice to thetion Group (the "JAAG") is attached.

-I authorize the Ministry of Health Services to disclose to the Health Authority, the JAAG and/or to any arbitrator any of my information, including but not limited to compensation/billing information but excluding patient personal information (i.e. name or personal health number of the patient) which, in the reasonable opinion of the Ministry, is relevant to resolving the Call Back Dispute.
+the JAAG and compensation personal healt d/or to any arbitrator an /billing information bu ervices to disclose to the ny of my information, including but no at excluding patient personal information, which, in the reasonable opinion of Dispute. t limited to on (i.e. name or

+Date: Signature of Claiming Dhysician

-Signature of Claiming Physician
+Signature of Claiming i iiyotciaii